 - contribute to eradicating child labour in Uganda, protecting children in over 12,000 families.

-- enable over 12,000 families to be more resilient against involving their children into child labour activities through increasing understanding on positive parenting, prevention and combating child labour.
+- enable over 12,000 families to be more resilient against involving their children in child labour activities through increasing understanding on positive parenting, prevention and combating child labour.

 - strengthen social protection of targeted families by improving incomes and access to skills.